nodejavascript/linux-setup-docker-clean-monitoring/blog.md

 #### Pay where the facts are.
 <br>

-- Offload `docker containers` proven to require seperation from cluster
+- Offload `docker containers` proven to require separation from cluster
-- Upgrade `intances` with CPU or memory when clearly you need it.
+- Upgrade `instances` with CPU or memory when clearly you need it.

 **BONUS** : Supports [Tasmota](https://tasmota.github.io/install/) metrics as seen here: